 Dana Chitwood is an encouraging Accredited Financial Counselor® with the Association for Financial Counseling and Planning Education (AFCPE®).
-She is adept at helping people from all walks of life – from college students, to high school youth, recent graduates, young couples, newly divorced individuals, single mothers, widows, people in serious debt– as well as individuals and families on a solid footing who want to reach new goals.
+She is adept at helping people from all walks of life – recent graduates, young couples, newly divorced individuals, single parents, widows, people in serious debt– as well as individuals and families on a solid footing who want to reach new goals.

 She is known for taking a holistic approach to financial well-being by addressing the cognitive, emotional, behavioral, relational, and economic aspects that influence financial well-being, and ultimately, the quality of life.